catalyst-cloud/catalystcloud-docs/source/compute/gpu-support.rst

 GPU Support in Virtual Servers
 ##############################

+Catalyst Cloud provides several different instance types with GPUs.
+The requirements for the OS to support each instance type's GPU varies, so it's important to understand the differences.

 **********************
 c2-gpu Virtual Servers
 **********************

-Each c2-gpu instance type includes one or more slices of NVIDIA A100 GPUs.
+Each c2-gpu virtual server includes one slice of NVIDIA A100 GPUs.
 The slice size provided is "GRID A100D-20C", which provides 2 compute pipelines and 20GB of video RAM from the card.

 .. warning::

-    c2-gpu virtual servers are in Technical Preview only
+    c2-gpu virtual servers are classed as Beta

 Minimum Requirements
 ====================